Trevor Bauer: Professional career

+Arizona Diamondbacks (2011–2012)

 Minor leagues

 While Cole was projected to go first overall in the 2011 MLB Draft, Bauer's performance during the 2011 NCAA season saw his stock rise among MLB scouts.
 As predicted, the Pittsburgh Pirates selected Cole first overall, while Bauer went to the Arizona Diamondbacks two selections later.
-It was the first time that two college teammates were selected first and third overall in the same MLB draft since 1978.
-He signed with the team on July 25 and was subsequently assigned to the Class A-Advanced Visalia Rawhide of the California League.
+It was the first time that two college teammates were selected first and third overall in the same MLB draft since 1978 (when the Atlanta Braves took Bob Horner first in the draft and the New York Mets selected Hubie Brooks third overall).
+Bauer signed with the Diamondbacks on July 25 and was subsequently assigned to the Class A-Advanced Visalia Rawhide of the California League.
 He made only three appearances with Visalia, pitching 14 innings and allowing three runs before being promoted to the Double-A Mobile BayBears that August.
 Bauer debuted with Mobile on August 16, striking out eight batters and allowing five hits in five innings of work.
 Bauer picked up his first professional baseball win on August 20, pitching five innings in Mobile's 13–6 victory over the Jacksonville Suns.
 In four starts with the BayBears that year, Bauer went 1–1 with a 7.56 ERA, striking out 26 batters in 16 2/3 innings of work.

 Bauer entered the 2012 season as the Diamondbacks' top-rated prospect, and the ninth overall prospect in MLB.
 He received an invitation to the Diamondbacks' spring training and went 1–0 with a 3.60 ERA in 10 Cactus League innings.
-Ultimately, however, Bauer failed to displace Josh Collmenter in Arizona's starting rotation, and he was assigned to Mobile shortly before opening day.
-He made eight more starts for Mobile, going 7–1 with a 1.68 ERA and striking out 60 batters in 48 1/3 innings before receiving a promotion to the Triple-A Reno Aces on May 17.
+Ultimately, however, Bauer failed to displace Josh Collmenter in Arizona's starting rotation, and was assigned back to Double-A Mobile shortly before Opening Day.
+He made eight more starts in Double-A, going 7–1 with a 1.68 ERA and striking out 60 batters in 48 1/3 innings, before receiving a promotion to the Triple-A Reno Aces on May 17.
 At the time of his promotion, he led the Southern League in wins, strikeouts, and ERA.
-Bauer was selected to pitch in the 2012 All-Star Futures Game, but he was unavailable due to a major league call-up and had to be replaced by Tyler Skaggs.
+Bauer was selected to pitch in the 2012 All-Star Futures Game, but was unavailable as the Diamondbacks had called him up to the major leagues.
+(His replacement was Tyler Skaggs).
 At the time, he had a combined 11–1 record and 2.23 ERA between Reno and Mobile.